-Over the summer of 2020, I joined Prelude Research Inc., whose reason for existence was educating the population in ways that would bring real social and financial change to the individual level.
+Over the summer of 2020, I co-founded Prelude Research Inc. (with CEO Spencer Thompson) whose reason for existence was educating the population in ways that would bring real social and financial change to the individual level.

 The Caldera training plugin had since sparked a significant amount of traffic, as people from all over were seeking Caldera certification as a way to self-conduct continued education.
-In conjunction with the Prelude team, CEO and founder Spencer Thompson and I determined to double-down on our combined vision and meld the concepts of ongoing training with the unique education vantage point that made Prelude special.
+In conjunction with the Prelude team, I determined to double-down on our combined vision and meld the concepts of ongoing training with the unique education vantage point that made Prelude special.
 With cybersecurity being one of the fastest growing industries, there was a real opportunity to build an all-encompassing tool which packaged the best of security with the new concept of real-time certification for impactful education.